 High impact programs or initiatives that strengthen and enhance the lives of children and families living in South Palm Beach County.

 High impact programs or initiatives that improve the physical and/or mental health and wellness of people living in South Palm Beach County.

 The Grant Process

 Through our partner, Community Foundation for Palm Beach and Martin Counties, Impact 100 PBC sends notices of the availability of our grants to hundreds of nonprofit agencies and invites them to submit Letters of Inquiry.
 The Impact 100 PBC Grants Committee extensively reviews these Letters of Inquiry and invites several of the applicants to submit full proposals to Impact 100 PBC.
 After the full proposals are received from the selected applicants, the proposals are reviewed and rated, and site visits are conducted.
 Based upon final recommendations of the Grants Committee and approval by the Community Foundation for Palm Beach and Martin Counties Board of Directors, the Impact 100 PBC Board of Directors invites finalists from each category to the Impact 100 PBC annual meeting.
-At the annual meeting, the finalists make a brief presentation about their high impact project.
+At the annual meeting, two finalists from each focus area make a brief presentation about their high impact project.
 A vote is then taken and a final decision is made immediately following the presentation.
 That decision is final.

 To qualify for an Impact 100 PBC grant, an applicant must be a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code and designated as such for at least three (3) years.

 - Submit a proposal for a project or program which serves the residents of South Palm Beach County (Lake Worth Road south to the Broward County line).
 The grant must be used to serve this geographic area only.

 - Organizations must use the full amount of the grant within 24 months of the award date.